Slow Living August "To-Do" list

 cold are the dusks and dawns."

-St. Anna's Day is celebrated on the 26th of July, and it reminds us that Summer is slowly ending and we are approaching Autumn.
-My family was never exceptionally religious but has deep roots in farming (my grandparents on my mum's side used to own large farming land and animals), and any traditions close to the farming calendar are well preserved within the family.
+St. Anna's Day is celebrated on the 26th of July and it reminds us that Summer is slowly ending and we are approaching Autumn.
+My family has deep roots in farming (my grandparents on my mum's side used to own farming land and animals) and any traditions close to the farming calendar are well preserved within the family.
 I try to make notes and remember as much as possible from the stories and wisdom my mum shares with me.

-As August progresses, the whispers of changing seasons will become clearer, and I think this is where the beauty of August truly lies—in the anticipation of change.
-A month of golden sunsets, long shadows, aromatic flowers, and herbs in our gardens—the last month before children begin new schools, trees start to loose leaves, and our kitchens smell of cinnamon and pumpkin spice again.
+As August progresses, the whispers of changing seasons will become clearer and I think this is where the beauty of August truly lies - in the anticipation of change.
+A month of golden sunsets, long shadows, aromatic herbs and ripening tomatoes in our gardens - the last month before children begin new schools, trees start to loose leaves and our kitchens smell of cinnamon and pumpkin spice again.

 Explore my slow living to-do lists for each month of the year here

-Writing this month's slow living to-do list feels quite emotional; I can't believe in only a month's time children will be going back to classrooms, and adults will be decorating their homes for Autumn (well, at least I will be!
-1st of September falls on a Sunday this year—just perfect!).
+Writing this month's slow living to-do list feels quite emotional, I can't believe in only a month's time children will be going back to classrooms and we will be decorating our homes for Autumn.
 This is the last month before I dive deep into Autumn content, followed closely by Christmas festivities.
-But let's stay in the present—I have much love for August, and I'm glad I can share with you my slow living to-do list for this month.
+But let's stay in the present - I have much love for August and I'm glad I can share with you my slow living to-do list for this month.

 1. Celebrate the Harvest Season